antonioastorino/Digital-Circuit-Simulator/README.md

 Please, refer to the existing examples for more details.

 ## How to display the data
 Two small web applications are provided to display the produced data in a more readable form.
-Two kinds of data are produced, as described in this section along with their corresponding data viewer.
+Two kinds of data are produced, as described in this section, along with their corresponding viewer.

 ### Logic analyzer
 The application outputs to the standard out.
 By running